saucelabs/sauce-docs/docs/api-testing/on-prem/quick-start/introduction-to-integration-testing.md

 In this case, the request body is the username and password.
 Given proper credentials, the authentication server will return a user token.

-Next, we need to use this token to make further calls to the application.
+Next, we need to use this token to make further calls to the app.

 ## Setting a Variable

 First, we need to assign the token to a variable.
 Variables are used to store data temporarily for a test.
 You can use the API Fortress Vault for more permanent variables ([learn more about variables here](/api-testing/on-prem/quick-start/the-vault#variable-section)).

 We do this so we don’t have to manually invoke or set a variable every time it is needed.
 Next, add a `“Set”` component, and enter the information as seen in the image below.